 YACWAG aims to establish and maintain nature reserves in the Parishes of Yatton and Congresbury for the benefit of the public, and to advance education in natural history and nature conservation.

-We are working on a new Calendar for the website – in the meantime, click here for full details of the events below
+We are working on a new Calendar for the website – in the meantime forthcoming events will be listed on this page:-

 Visit to Ham Wall and Shapwick Heath National Nature Reserves – Thursday 23 June 2016

 10 members, a picnic, a Glossy Ibis, Great White Egrets, Marsh Harriers, Hobbies, a Bittern and more… for information on our ‘Great Day Out’, click on the Birds link on the left hand side of the screen.

 Hawkmoths in Yatton Gardens June 2016

 Richard Croucher, one of our members, was pleased to find this fabulous newly-emerged Elephant Hawkmoth in his garden this month